 The Gay-Kimball Library has three Trustees, each elected for a three-year term staggered in such a manner that one is elected each year.
 The Board of Trustees meets monthly whenever possible, in the Library at a time mutually convenient to its members and the Librarian, who must be present, except for the discussion of their evaluation.
 Notice of each meeting will be posted in the Library and another public place at least one week before the meeting date.

-The Trustees, if possible, will recommend to the appointing authority (Select Board) the names of one person who may serve as alternate members on the board when elected members of the board are unable to attend a board meeting.
+The Trustees, if possible, will recommend to the appointing authority (Select Board) the name (s) of someone who may serve as alternate member(s) on the board when elected members of the board are unable to attend a board meeting.
 The alternate members shall be appointed to one-year terms.

 If a Trustee fails to attend more than two consecutive meetings, it is at the Board’s discretion whether that member will be allowed to remain on the Board.
 All resignations should be submitted, if possible, in writing to the Board at least thirty days before the actual resignation date.
 A new Trustee, recommended by the Board, will be appointed by the Town selectmen to serve until the next election.